 WHO IS THE SEAL INITIATIVE FOR?

-• Tea smallholder farms, tea estates, factories and tea plantations (from regional plantation companies (RPCs) to mid-sized estates and smallholder society groups)
+• Formal tea estates, factories and tea plantations (from regional plantation companies (RPCs) to mid-sized estates)

-• Retailers, brands, exporters and brokers of Sri Lankan tea
+• Local and international retailers, brands, exporters and brokers of Sri Lankan tea

 THE SEAL INITIATIVE'S STEPS: